Clatrobe00/Day-Planner/homework.md

 WHEN I open the planner
 THEN the current day is displayed at the top of the calendar YES WHEN I scroll down
-THEN I am presented with time blocks for standard business hours WHEN I view the time blocks for that day
+THEN I am presented with time blocks for standard business hours YES WHEN I view the time blocks for that day
 THEN each time block is color-coded to indicate whether it is in the past, present, or future WHEN I click into a time block